 Vivian Lee is an editor at Little A, Amazon Publishing's literary fiction and narrative nonfiction imprint.
-Her list includes Matthew Salesses' The Hundred-Year Flood (A Millions Most Anticipated Book of 2015), Viet Dinh's After Disasters (PEN/Faulkner Finalist), and Harold Schechter's Hell's Princess (A Washington Post Bestseller).
+She is a 2018 PW Rising Star Honoree.
+Her list includes Matthew Salesses' The Hundred-Year Flood, Viet Dinh's After Disasters (PEN/Faulkner Finalist), Naima Coster's Halsey Street, and Harold Schechter's Hell's Princess (A Washington Post Bestseller).
 For Little A, she is interested in language and character-driven literary fiction dealing with relationships and identity.
 For nonfiction, she is looking for personal memoirs, investigative journalism, and anything in popular science.
-In both genres, she is interested in the intersection of race/class/gender/ethnicity /etc.
+In both genres, she is interested in the intersection of race/class/gender/ethnicity.

 She graduated from the University of California, Irvine with a BA in Literary Journalism and from the New School University in New York with a MFA in Creative Writing (Non-Fiction).
-Her writing can be found (or is forthcoming) at The Los Angeles Times, Eater, espnW, The Rumpus, World Policy Journal, Epicurious, Entropy, TASTE, New South Journal, and more.
+Her writing can be found at The Los Angeles Times, Eater, The Rumpus, World Policy Journal, Epicurious, Entropy, TASTE, shondaland, and more.